Six Flags over Texas History

 As Six Flags over Texas has grown over the years, the same can be said for Arlington and the area surrounding the park.
 Today the park is landlocked by highways I-30 and 360 to the north and east, and by sports stadiums and businesses to the south and west.
 Future attractions will either have to replace existing ones or expand in to the parking lot, which seems massive but can easily get close to capacity on busy days.

-And 2028 is set to be a big year for Six Flags over Texas, with the Six Flags company being offered an opportunity to buy out the remaining shares of park ownership, potentially eliminating the current ownership/management arrangement.
-For a park whose additions have arguably not kept pace with other corporate-owned Six Flags parks, such a deal could have major implications.
+And 2028 is set to be a big year for Six Flags over Texas, with Six Flags corporate being offered an opportunity to buy out the remaining shares of park ownership, potentially eliminating the current, and at times complicated, ownership/management arrangement.
+For a park whose investments have not kept pace with other corporate-owned Six Flags parks, such a deal could have major implications.

 Six Flags over Texas Timeline